ArtLinks is a statewide arts conference presented by the Arkansas Arts Council every two years.

 The conference provides educational opportunities for arts administrators, artists, community leaders and educators.It’s an opportunity to learn about innovative arts initiatives and arts programs from skilled national and local speakers.

 *Special Early Bird Rate!
 Register for the full three-day conference for only $120.
-Includes three lunches and the evening reception.
-Scholarship applications available upon request.
+Includes three lunches.
+Scholarship applications available at the bottom of this webpage.

 Full Conference (Includes lunches) | $120 | $150 |